pypa/setuptools/README.txt

 Distribute is only released as a source distribution.

-It can be installed using easy_install or pip, with the source tarball, with the eggs distribution, or using the ``distribute_setup.py`` script provided online.
+It can be installed using easy_install or pip, and can be done so with the source tarball, the eggs distribution, or by using the ``distribute_setup.py`` script provided online.

 ``distribute_setup.py`` is the simplest and preferred way on all systems.